Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-This online guide will help you learn how to effectively conduct research in Public Speaking Please review each part of the guide.
+This online guide will help you learn how to effectively prepare informative and persuasive speeches and debates.
+A careful plan will save you time and effort in the long run.
+Please review each part of the guide.
 The Best Bets listed below are the librarian's top picks to help you get started with your research!

 Contact the Library

 Fulton (315) 593-9319

 Welcome to the Public Speaking Research Guide

 Credo Reference This link opens in a new window

 Online reference library containing the full text of hundreds of reference titles, including dictionaries, bilingual dictionaries, thesauri, encyclopaedias, quotations and atlases, plus a wide range of subject-specific titles, featuring in-depth articles, images, sound files, animations, and videos.
 Full-text.